 The Reserve develops protocols aligned with the laws, norms, and on-the-ground context of a specific jurisdiction or jurisdictions to establish standardized eligibility and additionally criteria and baseline scenarios.
-This Protocol is thus aligned with the laws, norms, and context of the Dominican Republic, including the General Law of Integral Management and Co-processing of Solid Wastes, No. 225-20 (October 2020), and the General Law on the Environment and Natural Resources 64-00 (August 2022).
+This Protocol is thus aligned with the laws, norms, and context of Argentina.
 See Section(s) 3.5.3 and Appendix C for further information on how these laws were incorporated in the Performance Standard Test.